Pennsylvania Hospital Radiology

 The Department of Radiology at Pennsylvania Hospital and its residency operate independently with all administrative and operational management at Pennsylvania Hospital.
 A majority of our faculty are based primarily at Pennsylvania Hospital with other faculty sharing time throughout the University of Pennsylvania Health System.
 Similarly our residents spend the majority of their time at Pennsylvania Hospital while spending time at the Children's Hospital of Philadelphia and the Hospital of the University of Pennsylvania as the best educational opportunities allow.

-We provide a comprehensive orientation program to optimally begin each entering resident's experience.
+We have designed a comprehensive orientation program to begin each entering resident's experience.
 Clinical rotations are provided in all areas of radiology under the supervision of fully subspecialized faculty with long-standing interest and experience in teaching residents.
-Our academic program prepares the resident for the American Board of Radiology Core Examination that is taken at the end of the third year, then affords considerable elective and mini-fellowship time in the fourth year for the resident to gain subspecialty skills.
+Our academic program prepares the resident for the American Board of Radiology Core Examination that is taken at the end of the third year, then allows elective and mini-fellowship time in the fourth year for the resident to gain subspecialty skills.
 Two conferences are held daily in our fully digital conference room and cover all areas of diagnostic and interventional radiology through a comprehensive curriculum.
-Residents prepare cases and topics for presentation at weekly Case Conference, attended by residents and staff.
+Residents prepare cases and topics for presentation at Case Conference, attended by residents and staff.
 The department participates in several regular interdisciplinary conferences with active resident participation.
 We have a very successful Visiting Professor program.
-Our Non-Imaging Curriculum provides instruction in various topics including ethics, patient safety, professionalism, health care and radiology econonimics, personal finance and national issues affecting patient care.
+Our Non-Imaging Curriculum provides instruction in various topics including ethics, patient safety, professionalism, health care and radiology economics, personal finance and national issues affecting patient care.

 Residents share on-call responsibilities in an equitable manner.
-We instituted a very successful night float system in July 2009.
+We employ a very successful night float system.
 Junior residents spend time with senior residents to gain needed experience before assuming full call responsibility.
-The call resident always has full back-up by attending staff for image interpretation and procedure supervision.
+The call resident always has full back-up by subspecialized attending staff for image interpretation and procedure supervision.

-The Society Hill district of Philadelphia is a beautiful and safe residential area.
-Residents can readily afford near-by housing, and those who do can conveniently partake in the historical, cultural and vibrant life of our city.
+The Society Hill neighborhood of Philadelphia is a beautiful and safe residential area.
+Residents can readily afford near-by housing, and can partake in the historical, cultural and vibrant life of our city.
 Many of our staff live within walking distance for the same reasons.
-Alternatively residents living elsewhere in the city and surrounding suburbs benefit from the extensive interstate and public transportation systems focused on center city.
+Alternatively, residents living elsewhere in the city and surrounding suburbs benefit from the extensive public transportation systems focused on center city.